barumau/pandunia/eng/index.md

 ## Overview of Pandunia's structure

 Pandunia is written in the Latin (and English!) alphabet:
-A B C D E F G H I J K L M N O P Q R S T U V X Y Z
+A B C D E F G H I J K L M N O P R S T U V X Y Z

 All letters are pronounced roughly in the same way as in English.